vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 "ako" has been added to your repositories

 ```
-Note: From AKO 1.3.3, we are migrating our charts repo to VMWare's harbor repository and hence a force update of the repo URL is required for a successful upgrade process from 1.3.3
+> **Note**: From AKO 1.3.3, we are migrating our charts repo to VMWare's harbor repository and hence a force update of the repo URL is required for a successful upgrade process from 1.3.3

 *Step4*